 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-- H2 H2 H3 H5 including Maths and Physics, plus English at Ordinary Level O2
+ILC Higher: H2 H2 H3 H5 including Maths and Physics plus English at Ordinary Level O2

 Accepted as equivalent to one Higher as part of the overall grade profile of Highers required for entry.
 Any essential subjects at Higher should still be achieved in addition to the Foundation Apprenticeship.

-- Level 3 Extended Diploma in Mechanical Engineering at DDM
+BTEC: Level 3 Extended Diploma in Mechanical Engineering at DDM plus GCSE English at C

-- HND in Mechanical Engineering with B in the Graded Units and Engineering Mathematics 1, 2, 3, 4 and 5
+College HND: HND Mechanical Engineering with B in Graded Unit/s to include Engineering Mathematics 1, 2, 3, 4 and 5.Attendance and pass GCU Maths Summer School is required for those without Engineering Mathematics 5.

 Students whose first language is not English will normally be required to hold the equivalent of an Academic IELTS test score of 6.0 with no element less than 5.5.